Things To Do In Rye

 Lamb House Exhibition and Garden

 Lamb House is a very short walk from the church.
-It’s a National Trust property and was once home to (or visited by) a number of literary types including Henry James, E F Benson, and Rumer Godden.
-If you like the idea of romantic writing rooms and a good old-fashioned typewriter this is absolutely the place for you.
+It’s a National Trust property and was once home to (or visited by) a number of literary types, including Henry James, E F Benson, and Rumer Godden.
+If you like the idea of romantic writing rooms and a good old-fashioned typewriter, this is absolutely the place for you.
+They also have changing exhibitions.

 Lamb House Rye